shielamms/half-full-stack/index.markdown

 I'm Shiela.

-I'm a Data Engineer with a lot of hobbies, but I also love the wider field of Data Science - the maths, analytics, algorithms, operations, and infrastructure in between.
-This is my collection of articles and projects related to data and its intricate web of subjects.
+I'm a Data Engineer who loves the intricate web of Data Science topics - the maths, analytics, algorithms, operations, and infrastructure in between.
+I believe that data science can be so much more valuable if incorporated with engineering practices to enable robust and scalable data-centric products.
+This site focuses on those engineering skills that can make a more self-sufficient data scientist, or as I'd like to call them - a Half-Stack-Full Data Scientist.

-The world of data tech is fast-paced and ever-evolving, which can sometimes make data engineers feel frustrated with their current skills.
-I'd like to think that my tech stack is *half-full* - that I'm optimistically learning new things in my field everyday.
+---

 <br>